• Home

 The Curriculum

-An academically challenging curriculum with a focus on languages including our Label FrancÉducation accredited French immersion programme in the Prep School.
-Latin and Mandarin begin from Year 5 and Spanish begins from Year 7.
-Small class sizes and expert subject specialists – in 2024 over 50% of all GCSE grades awarded were grades 9-8 (A*) with 31 percent attaining a grade 9 (top 1/3 of A*).
-76 percent of all GCSE grades were awarded 9-7 (A*/A).
+An academically challenging curriculum with a focus on languages, including Label FrancÉducation-accredited French immersion programme to year four.
+Latin, Mandarin and Spanish.
+Small class sizes and expert subject specialists – in 2024, over 50 percent of all GCSE grades awarded were grades 9-8 (A*), with 31 percent attaining grade 9 (top one third of A*).
+76 percent of all GCSE grades were 9-7 (A*/A).
+Ranked in the top 100 schools nationally for GCSE results in 2024 (The Times online survey).

 Games & The Arts

-Shortlisted for a national arts award in 2024, the Arts are strong with chamber choir, regular concerts and performances, and individual music tuition.
-Pupils up to Year 4 have RAD ballet lessons in the curriculum.
-Sport is taught throughout the school at excellent nearby facilities at St Mary’s and Excel sports facilities and Senior pupils row at the nearby Molesey Boat Club.
+Shortlisted as a finalist for a national arts and music award in 2025, the arts are strong with chamber choir, regular concerts and performances and individual music tuition.
+Pupils up to year four take RAD ballet lessons.
+Senior sports lessons are at excellent nearby facilities at St Mary’s university and Xcel Sports Hub, with senior rowing at the nearby Molesey Boat Club.
 Over 70 clubs offered throughout the year.

 Pastoral Care

-Our award-winning approach to pastoral care and our behaviour policy reflect our ethos as we always ‘seek first to understand’ and invest time in having conversations with students and families.
-Our tutor and House system ensures each individual is known and supported to flourish personally and academically.
+The school’s behaviour policy and award-winning pastoral care reflect its ethos as staff always ‘seek first to understand’, investing time in conversations with pupils and families.
+Winner of the 2025 Education Choices Developing Student Voice award.
+Tutor and house system ensures each individual is known and supported to flourish personally and academically.

 University Places

-In 2023, A-level students enjoyed a 100 percent Oxbridge success rate and all students secured places on their first-choice courses.
-In 2024, 30 percent of A Level grades were awarded A*/A, with a 100 percent Russell Group application success rate.
+A level students achieve a 100 percent Oxbridge and Russell Group acceptance rate, securing places on their first choice courses.
+In 2024, 30 percent of A level grades were awarded A*/A, with a 100 percent Russell Group application success rate.

 Head Teacher’s Philosophy

 Child-centred learning and relationship is at the heart of our philosophy.
-We believe that children learn best when they are actively engaged and invested in their education.
-By nurturing their natural sense of wonder, we lay the groundwork for a lifelong love of learning.
+We believe children learn best when they are actively engaged and invested in their education.
+By nurturing their natural sense of curiosity, we lay the groundwork for a lifelong love of learning.

 Outstanding Characteristics

-At HCH, education combines academic rigour with experiential learning, language proficiency, and artistic exploration, from the Forest School in Early Years to the unique Sixth Form offer covering leadership, cultural literacy and physical and mental health.
-Every child is valued as an individual and our approach to educating the whole child – intellectually, emotionally, and socially – results in both academic excellence and personal growth of young people prepared to thrive in a complex and ever-changing world.
+Shortlisted in 2024 and 2025 for London Independent School of the Year award.
+Education combines academic rigour with experiential learning, language proficiency and artistic exploration.
+Every child is valued as an individual.
+Our approach to educating the whole child – intellectually, emotionally and socially – results in both academic excellence and personal growth, preparing young people to thrive in a complex, ever-changing world.